emmaunel/DiscordGo/README.md

 ![Version](https://img.shields.io/badge/Version-2.0-brightgreen)

-Discord C2 for Redteam....Need a better name.
+Discord C2 for Redteam engagement....Need a better name.
 If you can think of one, please tell me. :)

 # Why I made this

-During Blue-Red Team competition, I needed an easy and fast way to keep connected.
+During Blue-Red Team competition, I needed an easy and fast way to keep connected and a way for mutiple redteamer to run commands, hence DiscordGo.
 Since Discord is getting popular, why not use the platorm as a c2.
 That's what this project is about.